yoman321/resell-chart-backend/README.md

 ## Overview

-This is meant to be the backend project for the Resell Chart website.
+This is the backend project for the Resell Chart website.

 ### What is Resell Chart?